 - End of January, February, or March in the year subsequent to when the donation was made.

-Takeaway: Make your follow-up process more efficient by investigating match ratios, maximum and minimum gift amounts, and the submission deadlines of your donors’ employers’ programs.
+Takeaway: Make your follow-up process more efficient and effective by investigating match ratios, maximum and minimum gift amounts, and the submission deadlines of your donors’ employers’ programs.

 Here’s the basic process a donor will need to follow in order to submit a corporate matching gift request and have it fulfilled by their employer: